JamesSanta/JavaScript-Projects/README.md

 # JavaScript Projects
- JavaScript projects made during bootcamp
+ These are my JavaScript projects made during bootcamp